Diet as a foundation for healthy skin

 Aim for 5-7 serves of vegetables and two serves of fruit per day.
 Choose what’s in season.
 You’ll increase the diversity and amount of nutrients you consume.

-Another sound principle here is to “eat the rainbow” – lots of different colours on your plate.
+Another sound principle here is to “eat the rainbow” – lots of different

 If you can only change one thing in your diet do this.